 FYI, this particular spot became popular thanks to Instagram and tends to be really crowded at sunset.
 I guess the landscape must be particularly beautiful at sunset but I went there in the early afternoon to avoid tourist crowds.

-So to get back to whale watching, it looks like the best time for that is from November to April.
+The best time for whale watching in Mirissa is from November to April.
 To book a tour, you can either do it directly on-site or book online beforehand.

 Mirissa beach is quite popular and although it’s never really crowded, it’s always fun to be completely alone on a beach.
 If this is something you might be interested in, I recommend going to Niyana Wella Beach which is located southwest of the city.
 I was there early in the morning and I had this entire sandbox to myself. 🙂